EXPX3/Everything-Drone-Delivery-Pickup-and-Landing/README.md

 5. ...

 ## Common requirments for Delivery & Pickup Drone Operations:
-1. Designated / Regulated Flying corridors ?
+1. Designated / Regulated Flying corridors / Drone traffic handling ?
-2. Emergency Safe Landing
+2. Landing Delivery Zone Detection
-3. Drone traffic handling ?
+3. Emergency safe Landing strategies
 4. ...

 ## Perception capabilities of the Drone for Delivery, Pickup and landing, state of the art and future ...